 As semi-arboreal species, bearded dragons enjoy climbing very much.

-They do not live on trees, however, in addition to basking and exploring, climbing makes them feel better when they can see from a distance.
+They do not live on trees.
+However, in addition to basking and exploring, climbing makes them feel better as they can see from a distance.

 Any rough surfaces also support them in nail wear.